mojule/string-tree/readme.md

 ### deserialize

-Takes a tree as a string in the format outlined above and returns a root node with child nodes nested as appropriate
+The default behaviour is to take a tree as a string in the format outlined above and returns a root node with child nodes nested as appropriate.

+- root must have no indent.
-- will throw if there is more than one root or nesting doesn't make sense
+- will throw if there is more than one root or nesting doesn't make sense.
-- tabs are converted to two spaces
+- tabs are converted to two spaces.
-- EOL within strings is expected to be escaped, eg `\n` rather than a literal EOL
+- EOL within strings is expected to be escaped, eg `\n` rather than a literal EOL.
-- empty lines are ignored unless the option `retainEmpty` is passed, see below
+- empty lines are ignored unless the option `retainEmpty` is passed, see below.

+If the `deserializeMultiple : true` option is set there may be multiple roots in the passed string.
+Returns an array of root nodes with child nodes nested as appropriate.

 ```javascript
 const data = `